ivankorobkov/python-inject/README.rst

-``Inject`` is a fast python dependency injection tool.
+``inject`` is a fast python dependency injection tool.
 It uses decorators and descriptors to reference external dependencies, and scopes (Guice-inspired) to specify how to reuse objects.
 Dependencies can be referenced by types and optional annotations.
 No configuration is required, but advanced in-code